 Bank has implemented comprehensive risk rating system that serves as a single point indicator of diverse risk factors of counterparty and for taking credit decisions in a consistent manner.
 Risk rating is made applicable for all loan accounts irrespective of amount, whether funded or non-funded.
 However, staff loans and loan against liquid securities are exempted from rating.
-Bank uses different rating models which are two dimensional and sector specific.
-Risk rating models are drawn up in a structured manner, incorporating different factors such as borrower specific characteristics, industry specific characteristics, financials, securities offered etc. Retail advances and small value loans are rated using applicable score cards.
-All rating models are subjected to annual validation.
-Bank is conducting migration and default rate analysis for all loans of ₹50.00 lakhs and above.
+Bank uses different rating models which are two dimensional, viz obligor rating and facility rating.
+Risk rating models are drawn up in a structured manner, incorporating different factors such as borrower specific characteristics, industry specific characteristics, financials, securities offered etc.